open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 ## Requirements

 Using the OpenMetadata Snowflake connector requires supporting services and software.
 Please ensure your host system meets the requirements listed below.
-Then continue to the procedure for installing and configuring this connector.
+Then continue to follow the procedure for installing and configuring this connector.

-### OpenMetadata (version 0.7.0 or greater)
+### OpenMetadata (version 0.7.0 or later)

-To use this guide you must have a running deployment of OpenMetadata.
-OpenMetadata includes the following services.
+You must have a running deployment of OpenMetadata to use this guide.
+OpenMetadata includes the following services:

-* The OpenMetadata server supporting the metadata APIs and user interface
+* OpenMetadata server supporting the metadata APIs and user interface
 * Elasticsearch for metadata search and discovery
 * MySQL as the backing store for all metadata
 * Airflow for metadata ingestion workflows

-If you have not already deployed OpenMetadata, please follow the guide, [Run OpenMetadata](../../install/run-openmetadata.md) to get up and running.
+If you have not already deployed OpenMetadata, please follow the instructions to [Run OpenMetadata](../../install/run-openmetadata.md) to get up and running.

-### Python (version 3.8.0 or greater)
+### Python (version 3.8.0 or later)

-To check what version of Python you have, please use the following command.
+Please use the following command to check the version of Python you have.

 ```
 python3 --version